We proofread because that’s what we love to do — our brains are wired to find errors and fix them!

 As the boss of your own proofing business, you are in control of how many clients you want and how much you want to work.
 Build up clients until you’re bringing in the income you want depending on whether you want to work a few hours a week or a few hours a day.
 It’s an awesome feeling being in control of your schedule!

 Because of these 6 factors, I can’t say exact numbers for what you will absolutely make in a month or a year.
 However, I can say a transcript proofreader who makes $50k-ish in a year is considered to be very successful.
-Most transcript proofreaders prefer to fit their jobs in around their family and/or other jobs, and can comfortably bring in a couple hundred to a couple thousand a month.
-It all depends on you and what you prefer!
+Most transcript proofreaders prefer to fit their jobs in around their family and/or other jobs, and can bring in a couple hundred to a couple thousand a month.
+It all depends on you!

 Here are some screenshots of invoice amounts I’ve billed for so you can see real-life numbers!
 I tried to dig back to my very first invoices, but apparently I didn’t keep great records back then (I show you inside my course the easiest way to keep track of your invoices so you don’t make my mistake!), but here’s one of the earliest months I could find proofreading for court reporters.
 I was working a full-time job plus a couple other side jobs when I started proofing, so four clients + this kind of income in a month was exciting for me.
 (I use last names as part of invoicing, so I grayed them out for my CRs’ privacy.)